What to keep in mind if you're thinking about using buy now, pay later services.

 The first question you might like to ask yourself is whether you really need to make the purchase.
 If you do, is it a purchase you need to make right now?
 Sometimes there’ll be really valid reasons – you might need to buy a new fridge and want to reduce the hit of the cost upfront.

 There may also be alternative options.
-For example, a tool like Earnd can help you access a portion of the money you’ve earned before you're paid – no repayments, no charges and no interest.
+For example, a tool like Earnd can help you access a portion of the money you’ve earned before you're paid.
 That way you won’t have to wait until you’re paid and will still avoid the temptation of overspending.

 Looking for ways to get your debts under control?
 See how debt consolidation loans work.